EPCCed/eidf-docs/docs/services/securedataroom/quickstart.md

 ## Further information

-[Managing VMs](./docs.md): Project management guide to creating, configuring and removing VMs and managing user accounts in the portal.
+[Managing VMs](./docs.md): Project management guide to creating, configuring and removing Secure Virtual Desktops and managing user accounts in the portal.

+[Frequently Asked Questions](./faq.md): Common questions and solutions for working with the Secure Virtual Desktop service.

+[policies](./policies.md): Policies governing the use of the Secure Virtual Desktop service.

 [Virtual Desktop Interface](../../access/virtualmachines-vdi.md): Working with the VDI interface.

-[EIDF Gateway](../../access/ssh.md): SSH access to VMs via the EIDF SSH Gateway jump host.

 [Storage and data transfer options for the Secure Virtual Desktop](./storage.md)